sami-badawi/shapelogic-scala/README.md

   * Sobel edge detection
   * Edge crawler with vectorizer and feature extraction for points and lines
   * Segmentation
-  * Morphology: Skeletonize and outline
+  * Morphology: Skeletonize, outline, dilate, erode, open and close
   * To gray scale, fill black and white
   * Color channel chooser, channel swapper